Author: Clement Ng

 Smart on FHIR in Action

-A major health care diagnostics and life sciences company in the US partnered with Smile CDR to build a FHIR-based clinical data platform that enables Apple Health integration and provided patients with easier access to their lab results.
-Beyond Apple Health, leveraging Smile CDR provided this partner with a scalable FHIR platform to power future interoperability projects.
+A major health care diagnostics and life sciences company in the US partnered with Smile Digital Health to build a FHIR-based clinical data platform that enables Apple Health integration and provided patients with easier access to their lab results.
+Beyond Apple Health, leveraging Smile provided this partner with a scalable FHIR platform to power future interoperability projects.

 With over 100 million patient encounters each year and results from millions of lab tests each week, the integration needed to be flexible, robust and secure.
 It also had to be future-proofed and versioned to support the newest FHIR specs, while also granting access to third-party apps.